elitenomad/email-delivery/README.md

 # Email::Delivery

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/email/delivery`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 This gem is a service (Backend) that accepts the necessary information and sends emails.
-It provides an abstraction between two different e-mail sevice providers and quickly falls over to a working provider without affecting the users.
+It provides an abstraction between two different e-mail service providers and quickly falls over to a working provider without affecting the users.
+It expects the credentials are set in the application the gem is imported.

 ## Installation